puppetlabs/jvm-ssl-utils/README.md

 #### Subject Key Identifier: `2.5.29.14`

+When writing a _Subject Key Identifier_ extension, set the value of the extension map to an instance of the subject's `java.security.PublicKey`.
+When a _Subject Key Identifier_ extensions is read from a certificate, its value is a byte array containing the SHA-1 hash of the public key.

 #### Key Usage: `2.5.29.15`

 Key usage is defined by a map of boolean flags with the following keys: